tidev/titanium-docs/docs/api/titanium/ui/2dmatrix.md

 On iOS, the matrix terms, `a`, `b`, `c`, `d`, `tx`, and `ty`, are available as properties.
 On Android, the matrix terms are not available as properties.

-Use the [create2DMatrix](Titanium.UI.create2DMatrix) method to create a new 2D matrix.
-You can pass an optional [MatrixCreationDict](MatrixCreationDict) dictionary to the method to initialize the matrix.
+Use the <Titanium.UI.create2DMatrix> method to create a new 2D matrix.
+You can pass an optional <MatrixCreationDict> dictionary to the method to initialize the matrix.
 For example, the following creates a new matrix with a 45 degree rotation.

     var m = Ti.UI.create2DMatrix({